rust-lang/rfcs/text/3318-field-pojection.md

 This RFC consciously chose the presented design, because it addresses the following core issues:
-- ergonomic field projection for a wide variety of types with user accesible ways of implementing it for their own types.
+- ergonomic field projection for a wide variety of types with user accessible ways of implementing it for their own types.
 - this feature integrates well with itself and other parts of the language.
 - the field access operator `.` is not imbued with additional meaning: it does